brimdata/zed/docs/data-model/zst.md

 ```
 which provides the Zed output (comments added with explanations):
 ```
-// First, the all types are declared with null values (just one here).
+// First, all of the types of the encoded value sequence are declared
+// with null values (just one here).

 null ({a:string,b:string})